rainb0w-clwn/node-cache-manager-fs-binary-ts/README.md

         myFile: myFileBuffer,
         someMoreData: moreData,
       },
-// Other data are saved into the metadata-cache file
+// Other (optional) data are saved into the metadata-cache file
       someArbitraryValues: metaData,
       someFilesToKeepInMetaDataCacheFile: {
 // While buffer data could be saved to the main file, it is strongly